 Level of orders

-In the reporting year, high-growth markets accounted for some 35 per cent of new truck orders, driven in the main by growth in eastern Europe and China.
+In the reporting year, high-growth markets accounted for around 33.5 per cent of new truck orders (2014: 34.7 per cent).

 Factors contributing to the rise in the value of the order intake included, in addition to higher truck sales, the further slight increase in the proportion of customised equipment and the expansion of the service business.
 Over the course of 2015, the order book swelled by 13.1 per cent to €864.0 million (2014: €764.1 million).